Ayala Bridge: History

-Ayala Bridge was originally two separate timber-built bridges (divided into the San Miguel and Concepcion sections after each side's point of origin, converging into Isla de la Convalecencia) (Note: The bridge was also sometimes called Puente de la Convalecencia.) when it was first built in 1872 by Don Jacobo Zangroniz Zobel of Ayala y Compañía (now Ayala Corporation).
+Ayala Bridge was originally two separate timber-built bridges (divided into the San Miguel and Concepcion sections after each side's point of origin, converging into Isla de la Convalecencia) (Note: The bridge was also sometimes called Puente de la Convalecencia.) when it was first built in 1872 by Don Jacobo Zangroniz Zóbel of Ayala y Compañía (now Ayala Corporation).

 Roughly ten years after opened, the bridge's condition had degenerated considerably.
 In 1899, the San Miguel portion collapsed, with the Concepcion portion following suit months later.
 In 1908, the bridge became the first steel bridge in the Philippines.
 Its current form is attributed to a 1930s reconstruction, during which it was decided to unify the bridge in a singular route.

 Ayala Bridge was closed to the public in early 2015 to undergo rehabilitation and structural repairs to ensure its integrity.
 It was raised by 70 cm, enabling it to withstand a 7.2-magnitude earthquake.
 The bridge fully reopened to motorists in November 2015.

 Every January 9 of the year since 2020, the Metropolitan Manila Development Authority has closed the bridge for use as procession route during the Feast of the Black Nazarene.